momentohq/public-dev-docs/docs/develop/datatypes.md

     "raisins"
 }
 ```

+To learn the API methods, check the [api reference for set collection data types](./api-reference/dictionary-collections.md).

 ## FAQs
 <details>
   <summary>If I perform an API call to get a subset of data from a Dictionary item, will the size of the entire item count toward the per GB transfer costs?</summary>